Note: the two entrance roads to Broken Hills do not connect and a stream crossing is required between them. Get more information on entrance roads.

 This starts out as a walking track from the northern end of Puketui Walk and leads to a track junction (1 hr).
 At this point you can turn left to Collins Drive or continue on to the Paton Stream Dam (another 3 hr), Hihi Trig (4.5 hr) or down into the Kauaeranga Valley (8–10 hr).
 Please note that the track changes to a tramping track at the junction and is not well formed and steep in places, so is more suited to experienced and well-prepared trampers.

-Broken Hills is 19 km from Tairua and 27 km from Whangamata.
-Turn off SH25 at Hikuai onto Morrison's Road then onto Puketui Valley Road.
-It is 6 km to the car park at the end of Puketui Valley roadend car park.
+Turn off SH25 at Hikuai onto Morrison’s Road (50 m north of the Pauanui turn off) then onto Puketui Valley Road.
+It is 6 km to the car park at the end of Puketui Valley Road.